drsparklegasm/mgs1-scripts/mgs1-undub-docs/Technical Docs/Translation.md

 In your custom encoding, after considering the systematic Shift-JIS offset, there's an additional offset of `-0x13E` (318 in decimal) for each Katakana character relative to where they would be expected if only the Shift-JIS offset was applied.
 ```

+## Extra Characters

+Following the call, there are characters used in the call that are not